Marquess of Bute: Other offices and duties

-The marquess of Bute is the hereditary keeper of Rothesay Castle, a privilege granted to the ancestor of the earls and marquesses of Bute, John Stewart, by Robert II during the 14th century.
-In this capacity, the Crichton-Stuart family had been responsible for the upkeep and restoration of the castle up until the 1960s.
+The Marquess of Bute is the hereditary keeper of Rothesay Castle, a privilege granted to the ancestor of the Earls and Marquesses of Bute, John Stewart, by Robert II during the 14th century.
+In this capacity, the Crichton-Stuart family had been responsible for the upkeep and restoration of the castle until the 1960s.

-This branch of the Stewart (also Stuart) family previously held the office of Hereditary High Steward of Scotland, an office now held by the duke of Rothesay, in his capacity as a direct descendant of the House of Stuart.
+This branch of the Stewart (also Stuart) family previously held the office of Hereditary High Steward of Scotland, an office now held by the Duke of Rothesay in his capacity as a direct descendant of the House of Stuart.

 Other family members

 Many other members of the family have gained distinction.
 Robert Stuart, a younger son of the first Baronet, was created a Baronet in his own right in 1707.
 The Hon.
 James Stuart-Mackenzie, a younger son of the second Earl, succeeded to the Mackenzie estates through his paternal grandmother and assumed by Royal licence the additional surname of Mackenzie.
 He was a member of parliament.
 The Hon.
 James Stuart-Wortley-Mackenzie, second son of the third Earl, was a politician and the father of James Stuart-Wortley, 1st Baron Wharncliffe.
 Lieutenant-General Sir Charles Stuart, fourth son of the third Earl, was a distinguished soldier and the father of Charles Stuart, 1st Baron Stuart de Rothesay.
 The Most Reverend the Hon.
 William Stuart, fifth son of the third Earl, was Archbishop of Armagh.
 His son Sir William Stuart was a member of parliament.
 His eldest son William Stuart also sat as a member of parliament.
 Lady Louisa Stuart, daughter of the third Earl, was a writer.
 Lord Evelyn Stuart, second son of the first Marquess, was a soldier and politician.
 Lord Henry Crichton-Stuart, third son of the first Marquess, was the father of Henry Villiers-Stuart, 1st Baron Stuart de Decies (see the Baron Stuart de Decies for more information on this branch of the family).